openxla/stablehlo/docs/spec.md

 If `x` is a value or placeholder, this function is a shortcut for `member_name(type(x))`.
 If `x` is not a type that has an appropriate member, or a value or a placeholder of such a type, returns `None`.

+* `is_empty_algorithm(*args: Type)` checks if all dot algorithm fields are set to `None`.
+This is needed since dot algorithms have implementation defined default behaviors, so specifying a default value would be incorrect.

 #### Construction of values